 Did You Know Diabetes Can Affect Your Eyes?

-Diabetic Eye Exams
+Diabetic Eye Exams in Northfield

 According to the CDC, over 34 million Americans have diabetes, and another 88 million are pre-diabetic.
 Managing diabetes involves more than just monitoring blood sugar levels; it’s crucial to also protect your vision.
 River Valley Eye Professionals specializes in diabetic eye exams to safeguard your eye health and detect potential eye problems early on.